-- (dd) energy savings resulting from policy measures promoting the installation of small-scale renewable energy technologies on or in buildings are eligible, and can be taken into account towards the fulfilment of energy savings requirements under Article 7(1), in so far as these contribute towards a reduction in energy sales to final customers in the building and to the extent of the volume of primary energy saved.
-The calculation of savings shall comply with the requirements of this Annex. - (e) for policies that accelerate the uptake of more efficient products and vehicles, full credit may be claimed provided it is shown that the uptake takes place before the expiry of the average expected product or vehicle lifetime, or before the product or vehicle would usually be replaced, and savings are only claimed for the period until the expiry of the average expected lifetime of the product or vehicle to be replaced; - (f) in promoting the uptake of energy efficiency measures, Member States shall where relevant, ensure that quality standards for products, services and installation of measures are maintained or introduced where such standards do not exist; - (g) to account for climatic variations between regions, Member States may choose to adjust the savings to a standard value or to accord different energy savings in accordance with temperature variations between regions;
+- (dd) energy savings resulting from policy measures promoting the installation of small-scale renewable energy technologies on or in buildings are eligible, in so far as these contribute towards a reduction in energy sales to final customers in the building and to the extent of the volume of primary energy saved, provided on or in buildings can be taken into account towards the fulfilment of energy savings requirements under Article 7(1).
+In addition, in the case of policy measures introduced for the purposes of Article 7(1)(b), a maximum of 15% of the renewable energy generated in or on buildings for own use can also be taken into account.
+In both cases the calculation of savings eomplies shall comply with the requirements of this Annex. - (e) for policies that accelerate the uptake of more efficient products and vehicles, full credit may be claimed provided it is shown that the uptake takes place before the expiry of the average expected product or vehicle lifetime, or before the product or vehicle would usually be replaced, and savings are only claimed for the period until the expiry of the average expected lifetime of the product or vehicle to be replaced; - (f) in promoting the uptake of energy efficiency measures, Member States shall where relevant, ensure that quality standards for products, services and installation of measures are maintained or introduced where such standards do not exist; - (g) to account for climatic variations between regions, Member States may choose to adjust the savings to a standard value or to accord different energy savings in accordance with temperature variations between regions;